mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Note:

 - 5 minutes on the organisational problem
-  - want *youth* to be able to maintain this in future (Youth Leading, Adults Supported), for succession planning etc.
+  - want *youth* to be able to maintain this in future ([Youth Leading, Adults Supporting](https://pr.scouts.com.au/?mdocs-file=5191)), for succession planning etc.
   - registration and validation of members
     - brownsea, denizulu (AAA) - simplification by design (less is more - require little info (a) so we don't have to store info, and (b) to reduce friction for user)
   - gamification of event operations